kamirov/asana-global-task-view/dev/dev-notes.md

 # Development Notes

-These notes were written for myself while developing. might be using a lot of my own notation, shorthand, and half-written-thoughts here.
+These notes were written for myself while developing.
+Might be using a lot of my own notation, shorthand, and half-written-thoughts here.
 This is by no means documentation, though if cleaned up could be.

 ## Process Chain
 - Asana-related state stored as struct